 The tree in question is the unbelieving nation of Israel.
 For centuries the Israelites had the inside track when it came to the favor of God.
 They were the chosen, the children of Abraham, yet they persistently turned their backs on the Lord.

-At Sinai God gave them the law to expose their sin and reveal their need for grace, but still they didn’t repent.
-Instead, they became self-righteous, as exemplified by the religious classes that John was addressing:
+At Sinai God gave them the law to expose their sin and reveal their need for grace, but they didn’t repent.
+Instead, they became self-righteous, as exemplified by the religious folk John addressed:

 But when he saw many of the Pharisees and Sadducees coming to where he was baptizing, he said to them: “You brood of vipers!
 Who warned you to flee from the coming wrath?
 Produce fruit in keeping with repentance.
 And do not think you can say to yourselves, ‘We have Abraham as our father.’
 I tell you that out of these stones God can raise up children for Abraham.”
 (Matt 3:7-9)

 John was not speaking to followers of Jesus but religious people who hated the Lord.
-His warning was later repeated by Jesus:
+His warning to them was later echoed by Jesus:

 Woe to you, teachers of the law and Pharisees, you hypocrites!… You snakes!
 You brood of vipers!
 How will you escape being condemned to hell?
 (Matt 23:33)